Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 - Remove the service panel on the A/C unit itself.

 - Locate the start capacitor.
-(It's most likely silver, round or oval, and with multiple prongs on the top for wire connections.)
+(It's most likely silver, round, or oval, and with multiple prongs on the top for wire connections.)

 - Look at the capacitor surface where the prongs are attached, and ask yourself: does this surface look raised or domed?

 One tell-tale sign that a capacitor is shot is its shape.
-When a capacitor blows, at least 95% of the time its top will be pushed up or swollen, somewhat resembling a pop can that has been dropped and is ready to explode when given the chance.
+When a capacitor blows, at least 95% of the time, its top will be pushed up or swollen, somewhat resembling a pop can that has been dropped and is ready to explode when given the chance.
 Is this what you see?
 If so, this is good news, and we'll have you back up and running in no time.

-3. Discharging the Power in the Capacitor
+Step 3: Discharging the Power in the Capacitor

 You've already shut off power to the air conditioner, but now you will have to discharge the power in the capacitor.

 WARNING: As I mentioned, a capacitor stores power.
 That has not changed because you've shut off the flow of electric current.
 The capacitor may still have power ready to fire.
-Touching two of the terminals at the same time with your hand will discharge this power and make for a shocking experience.
+Touching two of the terminals simultaneously with your hand will discharge this power and make for a shocking experience.
 Throwing away a capacitor that hasn't been discharged could cause a fire in your trash can.
 Before you continue, discharge your capacitor by placing an insulated-handle screwdriver across the terminals, as shown in the video below.

 Video: Discharging a Capacitor

-4. Dismounting the Old Capacitor
+Step 4: Dismounting the Old Capacitor

-5. Noting Down How the Wires Connect
+Step 5: Note How the Wires Connect

 Before you remove the wires from the old capacitor, be sure to make a diagram or label showing what wire goes where.